-While all anesthesia professionals deliver the same anesthetics, there are several models for who makes up the anesthesia delivery team:
+While all anesthesia professionals deliver the same anesthetics, there are multiple anesthesia delivery models:

-- Care-team model - physician anesthesiologists supervising resident physicians in training and directing qualified non-physician anesthesia providers, such as CRNAs, who ultimately administer the anesthetics.
+- Care-team model - physician anesthesiologists supervise resident physicians in training and direct qualified non-physician anesthesia providers, such as CRNAs, who ultimately administer the anesthetics.

 - All-CRNA model - anesthesia care delivered by CRNAs independently, without the involvement of an anesthesiologist.
 In states where supervision is required, CRNAs practicing in this model can be supervised by any licensed physician.

 - MD+CRNA model - this model functions much like the care team model but with fewer supervision requirements, allowing CRNAs to function according to their full scope of practice.